joshingram/EventTracker/README.md

 # Event Tracker Project

 ## Description:
 This is a backend only for an application that allows a user to track each trip/trail they take with their 4x4 vehicle.
-A user can enter the date they completed the trip along with data such as the trail's name, the highest elevation they saw, the coordinates for the trailhead, and an image (url).
+Users can:
+- view lists of all trails
+- view a specific trail
+- create a trail
+- update a trail
+- delete a trail
+Information about a trail event includes:
+- date the trip was completed
+- trail's name
+- highest elevation seen
+- coordinates for the trailhead
+- an image (url)

 ### Stretch Goals Implemented:
 The Controller contains logic which anticipates many possible errors and will display a corresponding status code (400, 404, etc) as well as setting more specific codes (204, etc) for successful operations.
 Potential errors include giving bad data (missing a non-nullable field) or attempting to modify a record that does not exist.
 Postman tests include tests for bad data and data id numbers.